rethinkdb/rethinkdb-rs/2-query-language/api/python/index.md

 ## & ##

 {% apibody %}
-bool & bool → bool
+bool & bool &rarr; bool
 {% endapibody %}

 Compute the logical and of two values.